Lenuilu/LuigisHearts/README.md

 DeckSkinsLite by <a href="https://github.com/Kekulism"> Kekulism.</a>

 urasekai-hearts readme.md file by <a href="https://github.com/Noranek0451"> Noraneko.</a> (i shamelessly used it as a template for this readme.)

+All assets come from Nintendo.
+Ive made some recreations of power ups in Luigi's Picture Poker style.
+Also Princess Peach is here as well!